syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-events.md

 ## BeforeClearGroupField Event

-The following code example shows how to use BeforeClearGroupField event during Mail merge process.
+The following code example shows how to use the BeforeClearGroupField event during Mail merge process.

 {% tabs %}

 {% highlight c# %}

-//Opens the template document.
+//Opens the template document

 WordDocument document = new WordDocument(@"Sample.docx");

-//Sets “ClearFields” to true to remove empty mail merge fields from document.
+//Sets “ClearFields” to true to remove empty mail merge fields from document

 document.MailMerge.ClearFields = false;